 Guidance and support for those self-isolating due to to close contact with a person with Covid-19 (positive test or symptoms)

-If you have symptoms of Covid-19 then you need to let us know so that we can support you.
-Let us know via our online notification form as soon as possible.
+- If you have symptoms of Covid-19 then you should self-isolate, book a PCR Covid-19 test, and let us know via our online notification form as soon as possible.

-Once you’ve notified us, you will find all the information you need to help you manage your self-isolation below.
+Once you’ve notified us, you will find all the information you need to help you manage your self-isolation in the accordions below.
 We are here to offer you advice and support and you can contact our Student Services team.

 There is also detailed information available about how to long self-isolate for on the NHS website.

 If someone you live with has symptoms of Covid-19, or has tested positive for Covid-19, you will not need to self-isolate if any of the following apply:

 - you're fully vaccinated – this means 14 days have passed since your final dose of a Covid-19 vaccine given by the NHS

 - you're under 18 years, 6 months old

 - you're taking part or have taken part in a Covid-19 vaccine trial

 - you're not able to get vaccinated for medical reasons